-As at 31 March 2024, the Company has given corporate guarantees amounting to S\$180,695,000 (2023: S\$125,050,000) to certain banks and financial institutions in respect of banking facilities granted to the subsidiaries.
+As at 31 March 2023, the Company has given corporate guarantees amounting to \$\$125,050,000 (2022: \$\$110,079,000) to certain banks and financial institutions in respect of banking facilities granted to the subsidiaries.

+The Company has evaluated the fair value of the corporate guarantee.
+Consequently, the Company is of the view that the initial recognition of fair value of the guarantees to the banks and financial institutions with regard to the subsidiaries is not significant.
 The Company has not recognized any liability in respect of the guarantees given for banking facilities granted to the subsidiaries as the Company's directors have assessed that the likelihood of the subsidiaries defaulting on repayment is remote.

-As at the end of the financial year, the total amount of banking facilities utilized and outstanding covered by the guarantees is S\$102,488,000 (2023: S\$74,586,000).
+As at the end of the financial year, the total amount of banking facilities utilized and outstanding covered by the guarantees is S\$74,586,000 (2022: S\$68,373,000).
 Such guarantees are in the form of a financial guarantee as they require the Company to reimburse the respective banks if the respective subsidiaries to which the guarantees were extended fail to make principal or interest repayments when due in accordance with the terms of the borrowings.
 There has been no default or non-repayment since the utilization of the banking facility.